-Neil is a geographer and has been involved in public sector policy and delivery for over 20 years.
-Whilst having experience in developing partnerships and innovative policy responses to global, regional and local economic, social and environmental challenges, Neil’s particular skills are in local economic and social research, analysis and development; policy practice, research methodologies; facilitation and strategy building.
-Neil regularly conducts work across UK and is also developing a growing first-hand experience and knowledge of creative economic and social policy in locations around the world.
-Neil became Chief Executive of CLES in 2003.
+Neil has been involved in public sector policy and delivery for over 20 years.
+Whilst having experience in developing partnerships and innovative policy responses to global, regional and local economic, social and environmental challenges, his particular skills are in local economic and social research, analysis and development; policy practice, research methodologies; facilitation and strategy building.
+He regularly conducts work across UK and in locations around the world.
+A leading commentator on economic development and public policy, Neil has featured in Local Government Chronicle’s annual top 50 most influential people in local government.
+He is chair of the Greater Manchester Poverty Action Group and also chairs BHA, a health and social care charity.
+Neil became chief executive of CLES in 2003.

-Matthew is a geographer and has been involved in regeneration, local economic development and local governance research activities for over 9 years.
-Matthew has particular skills in analysing and interpreting public policy, examining the local economic and social impact of public interventions, and in tailoring policy thinking and recommendations to the needs of different organisations.
+An experienced and skilled researcher, Matthew has worked in regeneration, local economic development and local governance for almost a decade.
+He leads CLES’ work on procurement and specialises in analysing and interpreting public policy and examining the local economic and social impact of public interventions.
+Recent projects include LM3 studies for the London Borough of Lambeth and City Hospital, Birmingham and research into the role and value of local authority assets.
 Matthew is involved in all aspects of CLES activities including membership, training, policy research, policy advice and consultancy.
-Matthew has a recent array of experience in understanding the local economic impact of public spending and procurement decisions.
-Matthew has worked at CLES since April 2005, prior to which he worked in an academic research centre.
+Matthew joined CLES in April 2005, prior to which he worked in an academic research centre.

 New Start staff